-Joint Online Master's Programme "Australian Studies"
+Joint Digital Master's Programme "Australian Studies"

 Given current transformations in academia that foster digital transnational interconnectedness, the PTTS team is pleased to announce the establishment of a joint Master's programme in the field of Australian Studies, in cooperation with several universities located in the state of North-Rhine Westphalia and funded by the Ministry of Culture and Science from April 2022 to March 2024.

 Initiated by the University of Cologne’s Centre for Australian Studies, and together with partners at the Universities of Düsseldorf, Duisburg-Essen, and Aachen, the PTTS team is developing an inter- and transdisciplinary digital Master’s programme in Australian Studies.
 It is an exceptional project that uses the possibilities of digitization strategically and sustainably to establish the first MA in Australian Studies worldwide, with the explicit focus to engage with this field from postcolonial, transnational, and transcultural perspectives.
 We envision that classes will be taught online by staff at the Uni Münster or our partners, as well as by a number of host institutions in Australia.
 Among them are ANU Canberra, Curtin University, Edith Cowan University, Macquarie University, ACU Melbourne, Sydney University, University of Western Australia, and the University of Western Sydney.

 With the MA “Australian Studies” we seek to:

 - internationalize teaching and study through cooperation with lecturers and students from Germany and Australia

 - strengthen the field of Australian Studies at the University of Münster